-Three of Tendring District Council's Green spaces have been successful in retaining a Green Flag Award for 2015/16.
-Our award winning sites consist of Clacton Seafront Gardens and West Greensward, Crescent Gardens in Frinton-on-Sea and Weeley Crematorium Gardens.
+Four of Tendring District Council's Green spaces have been successful in retaining a Green Flag Award for 2017.
+Our award winning sites consist of Clacton Seafront Gardens, Crescent Gardens in Frinton-on-Sea, Cliff Park, Dovercourt and Weeley Crematorium Gardens.
 This award recognises them as some of the best green spaces in the country.

 What is a Green Flag Award?

 Green Flag Award Scheme is the national standard for parks and green spaces in England and Wales.
 It recognises and rewards well managed and high quality green spaces and is valid for one year.
 To be eligible for a Green Flag Award sites must be freely accessible to the public and perform well against the following eight criteria:

 - Healthy, safe and secure

 The Scheme is licenced to Keep Britain Tidy (an environmental charity and the anti-litter campaign for England) by The Department for Communities and Local Government (DCLG) who own the Green Flag Award Scheme.
 Keep Britain Tidy has partnered with the organisations National Housing Federation and Federation of City Farms and Community Gardens to deliver the Scheme in England.

 Clacton's award winning Green Flag area consists of a number of formal gardens, seafront shelters, the model yacht pond, a children's play area, the greensward, a mini golf attraction and a seafront café.
 During the spring of 2011 in the Memorial Garden and the nearby Chain Plot dilapidated hedges were removed and new fencing erected, this has allowed full panoramic viewing of the gardens.